image

 • Any investments approved before the issuance of the positive investment list.
 The positive investment list provides for this through a ‘grandfathering policy’.

-Businesses fields open to large enterprises, including foreign investors, but are subject to a compulsory partnership with cooperatives and micro, small, and medium-sized enterprises (MSMEs)
+Business fields that open to foreign investors but subject to a compulsory partnership with MSMEs

 Business fields under this category are open to foreign investors or large-scale enterprises through a compulsory partnership agreement with an MSME.
 There are 106 business lines for this category, being: